Qods Mohajer-6

 The Mohajer-6 was unveiled in April 2016 and entered mass production in February 2018.
 As of February 2018, ten have been manufactured for the IRGC Ground Forces, and 40 are planned for the IRGC Navy.
 It complements the larger Shahed 129 operated by the IRGC Aerospace Force.
 The drone has also been delivered to the Iranian Army.
+In 2022, Iran provided multiple Mohajer-6 drones to Russia during its invasion of Ukraine.

 Design

 The Mohajer-6 has a rectangular fuselage, an upwards-sloping nose, twin tailbooms, a top-mounted horizontal stabilizer, uncanted wingtips, straight wings mounted high and to the rear of the body, and air intakes on the top and bottom of the engine.
 The Mohajer-6 is controlled by two elevators on the horizontal stabilizer, rudders on the vertical stabilizers, and two flaps per wing.
 Unlike other Mohajer variants, it has a three-bladed propeller.
-According to a spec sheet provided by the Iran Ministry of Defense, the Mohajer-6 has a wingspan of 10 meters and is 5.67 meters long.
-It is similar in shape to the Selex ES Falco.
+According to a specification sheet provided by the Iran Ministry of Defense, the Mohajer-6 has a wingspan of 10 meters and is 5.67 meters long.

-As with other members of the Mohajer family, the Mohajer-6 is made of composite.The Mohajer-6 has fixed tricycle landing gear, which underwent changes between the unveiling ceremony in 2017 and mass production in 2018, perhaps to accommodate more weight.
+As with other members of the Mohajer family, the Mohajer-6 is made of composite materials.The Mohajer-6 has fixed tricycle landing gear, which underwent changes between the unveiling ceremony in 2017 and mass production in 2018, perhaps to accommodate more weight.
 It is launched and recovered via runway takeoff/landing.

-It has a fixed, forward facing camera for navigation and a gimbal on the chin for a laser range finder and multispectral IR and visible light electro-optical imagery.
+It has a fixed, forward-facing camera for navigation and a gimbal on the chin for a laser range finder and multispectral IR and visible light electro-optical imagery.
 The Mohajer-6 has three antennas, two on its left wing and one on its right, and a pitot tube on its nose.
 The Mohajer-6 has two main variants.
-The A variant has two hardpoints, one under each wing, of which can each carry one Qaem TV/IR-guided missile or one Almas missile.
-The B variant has 4 hardpoints, with 2 under each wing carrying the same types of missiles.
+The A variant has two hardpoints, one under each wing, which can each carry one Qaem TV/IR-guided missile or one Almas missile.
+The B variant has four hardpoints, with two under each wing carrying the same types of missiles.
 It has an autopilot system capable of automatic takeoff and landing.
 In addition, Iran describes it as capable of being fitted with electronic support measures, communications jamming, or electronic warfare payloads.

+In August 2022, the Mohajer-6 was reported to be equipped with the Almas missile.

 Performance

-The Mohajer-6 has a max takeoff weight of 600–670 kg and can carry about 100–150 kg armaments, depending on model.
-Also the ground control station of Mohajer-6 has 200–500 km range.
-It has a max speed of 200 km/h, an endurance of 12 hours, and a ceiling of 16,000-18,000 feet.
+The Mohajer-6 has a maximum takeoff weight of 600–670 kg and can carry about 100–150 kg in armaments, depending on model.
+The ground control station of Mohajer-6 has 200–500 km range.
+It has a maximum speed of 200 km/h, an endurance of 12 hours, and a 16,000-18,000 ft (4600–5500 m) ceiling.

-Multiple sources say that although the Mohajer-6 is designed by Qods Aviation, it is manufactured by Qods' longtime rival, Iran Aircraft Manufacturing Industrial Company (HESA).
+Multiple sources say that although the Mohajer-6 is designed by Qods Aviation, it is manufactured by Qods' longtime rival, Iran Aircraft Manufacturing Industries Corporation (HESA).
 Both Qods and HESA are subsidiaries of Iran's state-owned Aerospace Industries Organization.